Last Updated: November 08, 2023

 What is the procedure for receiving the GED scores?

-Is it possible to challenge the scores that has been provided?
+Is it possible to challenge the scores that have been provided?

 What should the candidate bring on the test day?